 Earplugs can help keep water out of the ear, they’re not always 100% waterproof.
 And earplugs fit some people better than others.
-It’s why we recommend pairing earplugs with a cap to help hold the earplugs in.
+It’s why we recommend pairing earplugs with a swim cap to help hold the earplugs in better.

 Related article: 4 Ways to Prevent Swimmer’s Ear